Ministry-of-Warfare/Lua-Cloner/readme.txt

-Run the "requirements.txt" file it will download the needed modules open cmd in folder run command pip install -r requirements.txt
+The required modules are listed in requirements.txt they can be installed by running the following command in cmd: pip install pipreqs

 then run Cloner.py